Our Unique Experience with Whistleblower Claims in the Banking and Tech Industry

 The Financial Crimes Enforcement Network (FinCEN) and the Office of Foreign Assets Control (OFAC) are bodies within the Treasury Department.
 FinCEN investigates violations of the Bank Secrecy Act, while OFAC enforces and investigates sanctions violations subject to a variety of laws.
 Information submitted to either agency that leads to an enforcement action totaling more than $1 million makes the whistleblower eligible for an award of 10% to 30% under the AML Whistleblower Program.

-Experienced Guidance & Advocacy from The Attorneys Sanford Heisler Sharp McKnight
+Experienced Guidance and Advocacy from the Attorneys at Sanford Heisler Sharp McKnight

 The attorneys at Sanford Heisler Sharp McKnight take a client-centered approach to representing clients in their legal matters with cutting-edge strategies and experienced insight.
 If you need guidance and representation with your domestic or international whistleblower claim, please fill out the contact form below which will be reviewed, evaluated, and responded to quickly.